 What are your bikini-line needs?
 Some women prefer to trim their bikini area (which avoids the danger of ingrown hairs), while others prefer to use a manual razor (or special narrow bikini razor), electric razor, or epilator to make a clean sweep.

-Electric shavers cost $20 and up, but cost less overall than manual razors, even though you'll have to replace the foil-and-blade assembly (or the whole razor, if replacements aren't available) every 6 months to a year.
-Epilators cost the most up-front -- $30 to $125 for the models discussed in this report -- but have no maintenance needs to speak of beyond regular cleanings.
+Electric shavers cost $20 and up, but cost less over time than manual razors, even though you'll have to replace the foil-and-blade assembly (or the whole razor, if replacements aren't available) every 6 months to a year.
+Epilators cost the most up-front -- $35 to $125 for the models discussed in this report -- but have no maintenance needs to speak of beyond regular cleanings.
 Electricity costs (or battery costs in some cases) are minimal with all types of women's shavers.